TeachMeInc/swag-api-js/swag-api-developers.md

 http-server -p 8888
 ```

-You can either be logged into shockwave.com or as a guest when testing.

-To get an API key or anything else, please contact your support at Addicting Games.

 launch your game with

 ```
 http://local.shockwave.com:8888
 ```

+## Notes:

+- You can either be logged into shockwave.com or as a guest when testing.

+- To get an API key or anything else, please contact your support at Addicting Games.

-VERSION 1.0.7
+VERSION 1.0.8